- Photo by Howard Melnyczuk

 Natalie jives to the syncopated rhythm of the entirely different, but nonetheless excitable, rendition of the celebratory song.

 I think the whole world is slightly relieved.
 Moving away from politics… What got you guys started in music?
 What inspired you to form Wild Belle?

 Elliot: We both grew up with music.
 Mum and Dad were both musicians.
 Mum played jazz piano, and Natalie has always been an amazing singer, since she was like 4 years old, so it was only a matter of time before we tried to collaborate more officially.
 We played in bands before, Natalie played keyboards.

 Was that a similar sound to what you’re producing now?

 Elliot: Not really, it was different, but Natalie’s been writing songs for a long time and she’s a great producer in her own right.

 How does the writing process work for you?

 Elliot: It comes from lots of different places.
 Natalie does a lot of stuff on Garage Band.

 Natalie: It’s very easy.
 I know it extremely well.
 But I just got a new computer, my old one crashed ’cause it was too heavy with information, and I lost a lot of my old Garage Band stuff.
 And the new Garage Band isn’t same as the old Garage Band.

-Elliot: [butting-in for a brotherly gag] It doesn’t have that old sound!
+Elliot: It doesn’t have that old sound!